 It was so inspiring to walk down the Hall of Fame, and see some of the memories, and all the records set in this pool.

 It was pretty neat to see our home team from Hudson Wisconsin represented at such a big meet.
-Shane was able to swim for HASA (Hudson Area Swim Association) with special permission granted by USA Swimming.
+Son #1 was able to swim for our local swim club back in the states, with special permission granted by USA Swimming.
 Since he was a visitor at the meet, he was eligible for medals, but the Aussies would still get their medals.

-Shane’s best events during the week were the 100 meter Breaststroke, where he took 1st place overall, with a time of 1 minute, 9:04 seconds, and also the 200 Individual Medley, were he placed second with a time of 2 minutes 14:29 seconds, and the 200 breaststroke, where he also took a second place, with a time of 2 minutes 16:52 seconds.
-Shane was so excited to be awarded his medals on the podium for all three of these events, that none of us will forget how thrilled we were for Shane.
+Son #1’s best events during the week were the 100 meter Breaststroke, where he took 1st place overall, with a time of 1 minute, 9:04 seconds, and also the 200 Individual Medley, were he placed second with a time of 2 minutes 14:29 seconds, and the 200 breaststroke, where he also took a second place, with a time of 2 minutes 16:52 seconds.
+He was so excited to be awarded his medals on the podium for all three of these events, that none of us will forget how thrilled we were!

 By the way, Elijah broke a couple Australian national record during the week.
-Shane was so happy for his new friend!
 Also at this meet we watched Kyle Chalmers break several national records held by Ian Thorpe!
 What an exciting week!

 A big thank you to the West Brisbane Swim Club for welcoming Shane into their team for the week!!
 You guys are awesome!!

-And yes … Shane ALWAYS wears a bandana.
+And yes … Son #1 ALWAYS wears a bandana.
 He’s been doing this for nearly two years now, and it’s become his “thing”, it’s what he is recognized for and known for.
 It’s so fun to see him develop his own brand!
 It’s brilliant!
 And even more fun to see kids copy him and emulate him!
-In his first meet back in the states, (next week, June 8th) Shane will proudly wear his new Australian headband given to him by his mom-friend Veronica!
+In his first meet back in the states, (next week, June 8th) he will proudly wear his new Australian headband given to him by his mom-friend Veronica!